nice-digital/NICE-model-repo/shinyapp/txt/intro.md

 The "favourable" and "intermediate/poor" risk statues are as defined by the International Metastatic Renal Cell Carcinoma Database Consortium (IMDC).

 This app has been developed by [Amy Heather](https://github.com/amyheather) [![ORCID 0000-0002-6596-347](../www/ORCIDiD_icon16x16.png)](https://orcid.org/0000-0002-6596-3479) as part of the project STARS (Sharing Tools and Artifacts for Reusable Simulations in healthcare).
 The app code can be viewed at <https://github.com/pythonhealthdatascience/stars-eom-rcc/tree/main/shinyapp>.

+Other resources related to this model include:

+* [Model documentation](https://pythonhealthdatascience.github.io/stars-eom-rcc/): A website provides detailed documentation for the model.
+Among other things, this includes a detailed and plain english summary of the analysis, installation instructions, a step-by-step code walkthrough, and descriptions of the probabilistic analysis and scenario analysis.
+* [GitHub repository](https://github.com/pythonhealthdatascience/stars-eom-rcc): All code for the model, documentation and app are contained in this repository.
+The `README.md` file (which is displayed when you open the repository on GitHub) provides key information about the model and repository.